Jingying-yu/central_intake_calls_and_homeless_death_count/README.md

 ## Overview

-This repo includes all the code used to produce the paper.
+This repository includes all the codes and files used to produce the paper.

+The paper analyses the correlation between the magnitude of positive impact created by the Central Intake Line in relation to the monthly cumulative number of deaths in the homeless community.

 **Statement on LLM useage: No LLMs were used for any aspect of this work.**